 With just a few simple ingredients, you’re well on your way to a delicious fall soup: pumpkin, garlic, fresh sage are the main ingredients.

 *Should your pumpkin overcook and/or a mishap like puncturing it or pumpkin collapse occur — return liquid to the pot, add flesh and blend with an immersion blender.

-Have fun making this pumpkin soup!
+Have fun making this!
 How many times have you ever seem something so cool?
-Typically, soup is served in a bowl, or possibly even in a bread bowl…but now, you can really wow for your family and friends by serving them pumpkin soup in a pumpkin.
+Typically, soup is served in a bowl, or possibly even in a bread bowl…but now, you can really wow for your family and friends by serving them in a pumpkin.